stuartsierra/component/README.md

-The component dependency model makes it easy to swap in "stub" or "mock" implementations of a component for testing purposes, without relying on time-dependent constructs such as `with-redefs` or `binding`, which are often subject to race conditions in multi-threaded code.
+The component dependency model makes it easy to swap in "stub" or "mock" implementations of a component for testing purposes, without relying on time-dependent constructs, such as `with-redefs` or `binding`, which are often subject to race conditions in multi-threaded code.

 Having a coherent way to set up and tear down **all** the state associated with an application enables rapid development cycles without restarting the JVM.
-This can also make unit tests faster and more independent, since the cost of creating and starting a system is low enough that every test can create a new instance of the system.
+It can also make unit tests faster and more independent, since the cost of creating and starting a system is low enough that every test can create a new instance of the system.